 - Lay as many bread slices as can fit into the dish and let sit for a minute or two to soak up some of the tomato sauce.
 Pick up bread slices and pour some more of the tomato sauce in to cover the bottom of the dish.
 Place bread back down on the opposite side to soak.

 - Spray a non-stick pan and heat to medium heat.
 When hot, lay the soaked bread slices down on the pan and cook for 2-3 minutes on each side, until browned.
 Check to make sure it's not burning.
 Repeat until all the bread is used up.

-- Top with avocado and serve with tofu scramble or on its own.
+- Top with avocado, basil, or any other garnish of choice.
 Enjoy while still warm and store leftovers in the fridge.

 Save for later!